 Members with Credit Card enrolled in Mission Rewards can quickly build points and redeem them for cash back, gift cards, travel deals, airline tickets, green products and more.
 Even better, members who pay their balance each month can enjoy the rewards without building excess interest—that’s smart spending.

 San Diegans may want different cards, depending on their benefits, for any number of uses and purposes.
 Make sure you have the right card for your needs.
-Whether you want a Classic Credit Card that offers what you need, or a Platinum Credit Card to earn even more benefits at a low interest rate, Mission Fed has the right credit card for you.
+With our Preferred Platinum Credit Card, you can earn even more benefits at a low interest rate.

 When is it beneficial to have more than one credit card?